 Review the complete list of Ongoing Projects to avoid the submission of overlapping studies

 |Next Steps After the RCC Formal Review is Completed

 For all data, specimen and PRO requests, a Data Request Form is required from the study team before the transfer of any data from the CNICS Data Management Core.
 There are no costs associated with the transfer of the data; investigators are required to pay for costs associated with the shipment of specimens.
 Submission of the completed Data Request Form will initiate a Site Participation Survey by the Administrative Core.
 The Site Participation Survey is necessary to determine which sites will participate in a given study and to provide a unique contact person at participating sites.
 This contact or designees will represent participating sites on writing teams related to the study.

 Local IRB review and approval must be provided to the CNICS Administrative Director or Operations Center before data transfers are initiated.

 |Terms and Conditions for Use of CNICS Data or Specimens

 A CNICS progress report form will be provided to the Research Coordinating Committee (RCC) at yearly intervals upon request from the Administrative Director/Operations Center.
-This generally occurs in February prior to the CNICS Annual Meeting (March).
+This generally occurs in January or February prior to the CNICS Annual Meeting (March).
 Any findings to be published (manuscripts, abstracts) as a result of a CNICS study must be reviewed by the study site participants.
-Investigators will receive a listing of all site particpants prior to initiation of their study.
+Investigators will receive a listing of all site participants prior to initiation of a study.